 WHAT DOES THE NAME MEAN?

-- If the name states “with” (chicken, beef, seafood, etc), it must contain only 3% of that product
+- Saying "with" (chicken, beef, seafood, etc.), means that it needs to contain only 3% of that product.

-- If the name only states “flavor” (chicken flavor, etc), there is no minimum requirement for that product
+- "Flavor" (chicken flavor, beef flavor, seafood flavor, etc.), means that there is no minimum requirement for that product.

 WHAT IS BY-PRODUCT?

-- These are actually pretty nutritious and good for your dog, so don’t let the term put you off 100%
+- Contrary to popular belief, these are pretty nutritious and good for your dog, so don't let the term put you off 100%.

 UNDERSTANDING THE INGREDIENTS

 - Ingredients must be listed by descending order of weight, but it's important to understand that this is weight BEFORE processing.